container-storage-interface/spec/spec.md

     enum Mode {
       UNKNOWN = 0;

-      // Can be published as read/write at one node at a time.
+      // Can only be published once as read/write on a single node, at
+      // any given time.
       SINGLE_NODE_WRITER = 1;

-      // Can be published as readonly at one node at a time.
+      // Can only be published once as readonly on a single node, at
+      // any given time.
       SINGLE_NODE_READER_ONLY = 2;

       // Can be published as readonly at multiple nodes simultaneously.